thduck284/OneShop/README.md

   3. Set up the web server
 The project is built using Servlets.
 You can use any Java web server like Apache Tomcat to run the application.
 Download and install Apache Tomcat.
-Deploy the UTESHOP.war file in the webapps folder of your Tomcat server or deploy the project as a Maven web application.
+Deploy the OneShop.war file in the webapps folder of your Tomcat server or deploy the project as a Maven web application.
-Start the Tomcat server and navigate to http://localhost:8080/UTESHOP
+Start the Tomcat server and navigate to http://localhost:8080/OneShop
   4. Configure JWT
 Ensure the JWT settings are correctly configured to enable user authentication and secure session management:
 You may need to adjust JWT secret keys or token expiration times in the project’s configuration.
   5. Access the website
-Once the server is running, you can access the website at http://localhost:8080/UTESHOP
+Once the server is running, you can access the website at http://localhost:8080/OneShop